Bee Blog

 Bee Hive Boxes & Frames Explained: An Australian Guide to Sizes

-Choosing your first beehive — or expanding an existing one — means working out two completely separate things: how wide the box is (5, 8 or 10 frame) and how tall the frames are (Full Depth, WSP, Manley or Ideal).
+Beekeeping starts with two decisions that shape everything else: how wide your box is, and how tall your frames are.
+This guide walks through every box and frame size you'll choose from in Australia.
+Choosing your first beehive, or expanding an existing one, means working out two completely separate things: how wide the box is (5, 8 or 10 frame) and how tall the frames are (Full Depth, WSP, Manley or Ideal).
 There are 12 possible combinations, and beekeepers will argue about every one of them.
-This guide is the version we wish someone had written for us — what each option actually means, what's standard in Australia, and how to pick a box-and-frame combination that suits your back, your bees and your goals.
-Two dimensions, two decisions Every bee hive box...
+This guide is the version we wish someone had written for us: what each...

 Read more →